castwide/vscode-solargraph/README.md

 * Hit ctrl+shift+r (or hit ctrl+shift+p and find `Search Ruby Documentation`).
 * Enter a keyword or path to search; e.g., `String` or `Array#join`.

 The documentation includes the Ruby core, bundled gems, and the current workspace.
+Documentation from the workspace is automatically updated when you save the corresponding file.

 You can also hover over variables, constants, and method calls to see popup information with links to more documentation.